 Introduction to systems and techniques used in electrical engineering design for space-based applications.
-Design, fabricate, and test an electronic system following accepted NASA and industry standards, including functional bench-top tests, thermal cycle testing, shake and vibration tests, and day in the life testing.
+Students design, fabricate, and test an electronic system following accepted NASA and industry standards, including functional bench-top tests, thermal testing, vibration testing, and long-duration operational testing.
 Periodic formal reports will document design approaches and test results.

 Percentage of Course

 |Circuit simulation software for design of operational systems â?¢ Simulation software tools â?¢ Eagle circuit layout techniques â?¢ Creating files for fabrication of circuit boards||25%|

 |System design and fabrication techniques for space-based operation â?¢ Using Eagle to lay out multi-layer circuit boards â?¢ Routing traces to minimize inductive and capacitive coupling â?¢ Adding parts to the library||30%|